Hello and welcome to Wildflower Therapy

 Dr. Reichmann here!
 May I just take a moment to say that I am so glad that you found us?
 Truly.
 It’s not easy to begin the search for a therapist, so just know that I am virtually fist-bumping you for the simple act of clicking onto our page.

 I founded Wildflower Therapy in 2016, with the belief that everyone who struggles with their body or food in any way deserves a safe place to heal and rediscover the colorful parts of life.
-My stance is that therapy should feel like a haven of sorts- a place where it feels safe to say the hard things.
+Because therapy should feel like a haven of sorts- a place where it feels safe to say the hard things.
 A place where you can learn actual skills to utilize out there in the bright (sometimes scary) world.
 A place to cry, but also– a place to laugh.
 And further more- you should feel like your therapist actually *likes* you, you know?
 You should feel cared for.
 Deeply cared for.
 That is part of what makes therapy healing.

 We get it.
 We’ve been there.
 And we know the way out.
 We’d love to help you get there.